Tuesday, 31 January 2017

 “Even if.”

-An eternity of silence passed.
-Finally Kitty set the gun down.
-“Fine,” she said softly.
+“Fine,” Katie said softly.
 “Then I’m going back.”

 “You know you would not survive the passage—it would be no different than putting a bullet into your head!”
 Philippe barked, but Kitty answered, “Except that it wouldn’t.
 You see, Jack gave me some of his blood.
 I have cells again.”